edgedb/edgedb/doc/ref/edgeql/expressions.rst

 Expressions allow to manipulate, query, and modify data in EdgeQL.

-All expressions evaluate to sets of *objects*, *atomic values* or *tuples*.
+All expressions evaluate to sets of *objects*, *atomic values*, *array*, *maps*, or *tuples*.
 Depending on the set sizes of the operands, operations produce different sets of results.

 Set and element operations